New build promotion Spain

 Especially when there are other interested buyers it´s important signing a reservation contract as soon as possible to take the property off the market during the next weeks.
 This grants the lawyer time to conduct the first part of the legal investigation and negotiate the terms of the private purchase contract with the developer.
 With the reservation contract the buyer pays a reservation fee to the real estate agent or developer of around 5.000 Euros.
 This reservation fee is part of the total purchase price.

 After the signing of the reservation contract the lawyer starts the important legal investigation.
 The lawyer checks all documentation of the developer/promotor like the Land Registry records and the Cadastre, bank guarantee, licenses and insurances.
-Likewise, in certain cases he needs to contact the Town Hall about the status of the neighbourhood area that can influence the legal or financial status of the property.
+Likewise, in certain cases he needs to contact the Town Hall about the status of the neighborhood area that can influence the legal or financial status of the property.

-If the legal investigation and the negotiations are positive, then the lawyer draws up or check the Private Purchase Contract.
+If the legal investigation and the negotiations are positive, then the lawyer draws up or checks the Private Purchase Contract.
 After signing the 10% down payment will be paid by the client.
 This agreement document determines all conditions, rights and obligations for the rest of the process for both parties including the final purchase.
 As there is a lot of money involved over a longer period this contract is extremely important.

 Before the final Purchase Deeds of the new build house or apartment can be signed at the notary the lawyer checks if the developer/promoter complies with all conditions of the Private Purchase Contract.
 This means that a lot of official documents need to be provided for and checked such as: